npm.nicfv.com

 // envelopes for the current season onto our chart.

-// Append Psychart onto the document and plot data.
+// Append Psychart and the legend onto the document and plot data.

 window.addEventListener('load', () => {